 Information on the module guide itself and the associated resources and known issues are available here.

-The GLCD HAL module guide is targeted for SSP 1.2.0 and later, and the SK-S7G2 Kit.
+The Wi-Fi Framework module guide is targeted for SSP 1.2.0 and above and the SK-S7G2 Kit.

-The most recent versions of the DAC HAL module guide application note, application project and import guide are available here.
+The most recent versions of the WiFi Framework module guide application note, application project and import guide are available here.

 Module Guide Resources